PannenetsF/TQT/README.md

 The beta version was tested by [Jinghan Xu](https://github.com/Xu-Jinghan), based on whose feedback a lot of bugs were fixed.

-The original papar could be find at [Arxiv](https://arxiv.org/abs/1903.08066).
+The original papar could be find at [Arxiv, Trained Quantization Thresholds for Accurate and Efficient Fixed-Point Inference of Deep Neural Networks](https://arxiv.org/abs/1903.08066).